Unable to find any listings.

 We know that one thing that keeps families returning to Big Bear Lake is the memories they create there.
 Great vacation experiences start with your vacation rental.
 At Big Bear Vacations, we hand-selected over 300 spectacular vacation rentals in Big Bear for you to choose from in the Big Bear Lake area.

-Whether you want to stay within steps of Bear Mountain Ski Resort or on the shores of Big Bear Lake, our unique homes come fully furnished with everything you’ll need for you and your group to have a relaxing and fulfilling vacation.
+Whether you want to stay within steps of Bear Mountain Ski Resort or on the shores of Big Bear Lake, our unique Big Bear homes for rent come fully furnished with everything you’ll need for you and your group to have a relaxing and fulfilling vacation.

 All of our Big Bear Lake homes have a rustic aesthetic that matches the rugged atmosphere at Big Bear Lake.
 We filled each home with plush furnishings to help you rest and relax in comfort and style.
 Additionally, each of our homes offer a little extra something that’s unique – several of our homes have large decks with BBQs, fireplaces, hot tubs, pools, plus more!
 To find your perfect vacation rentals in Big Bear, narrow your search on our website using the Advanced Filters.